 5. Workflow Integration: Scaling Strategic Commenting

-Strategic commenting is worthless without consistency.
+Strategic commenting is ineffective without consistency.
 Stop relying on intense, four-hour content blocks.
-We require sustainable, high-leverage 15-minute bursts integrated directly into the daily sales motion.
+We require sustainable, high-access 15-minute bursts integrated directly into the daily sales motion.

 This is the optimized daily workflow our top SDRs utilize to integrate these advanced, high-conversion prompts into their client acquisition process: